getspherelabs/cosmo-kmp/README.md

 # Testing

+With a testable app architecture, the code follows a structure that allows you to easily test different parts of it in isolation.
+Testable architectures have other advantages, such as better readability, maintainability, scalability, and reusability.

+Unit tests for the data layer, especially repositories.
+Most of the data layer should be platform-independent.

 # Setup

 You need to use at least Android Studio Flamingo (note: Java 17 is now the minimum version required).
 Requires XCode 13.2 or later (due to use of new Swift 5.5 concurrency APIs).